Creatige/Creatige-App/README.md

 **Optional Nice-to-have Stories**

 - [ ] Share between other social media

+- [ ] User receives push notifications to notify them their image is ready

 - [ ] Allow user to search for other accounts in the app